sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 The latest version of SQL Server includes multiple features to enable higher performance, some without even altering your code.
 These improvements include:

 - Online clustered columnstore index build and rebuild
-- Resumable online rowstore index build	See Perform Index Operations Online.
+- Resumable online rowstore index build	See Perform Index Operations Online
 - Suspend and resume initial scan for Transparent Data Encryption (TDE)
 - In-Memory Database - leverages memory to store more data in memory to to unlock a new level of scalability across all your database workloads.
 Improvements in the latest version of SQL Server include:
-  - In-memory online transaction processing (OLTP)
+  - In-memory online transaction processing (for OLTP)
   - <a href="https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/hybrid-buffer-pool?view=sql-server-ver15">Hybrid buffer pool</a>, where database pages sitting on database files placed on a persistent memory (PMEM) device will be directly accessed when required
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-ver15#memory-optimized-tempdb-metadata">Memory-optimized TempDB metadata</a> allows effectively removes tempDB metadata bottlenecks and unlocks a new level of scalability for TempDB heavy workloads.
 The system tables involved in managing temporary table metadata can be moved into latch-free non-durable memory-optimized tables
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/databases/database-snapshots-sql-server?view=sql-server-ver15">In-Memory OLTP support for Database Snapshots</a> which includes memory-optimized filegroups